 Vaccinations & TB Screening

-Rockhurst University requires ALL new students to complete the TB Screening and in addition all residential students need to provide proof of 2 MMR vaccines and a meningitis vaccine.
+Rockhurst University requires ALL new students to complete the TB screening and in addition all residential students need to provide proof of two MMR vaccines and a meningitis vaccine.
 The process can be completed through our Submission Process.

-Students may also complete any TB screening/testing at the University District Express Care located in the North Parking Garage on the Rockhurst University campus.
+Students may also complete any TB screening/testing at the University District Medical Care located in the North Parking Garage on the Rockhurst University campus.

-- Measles, Mumps, & Rubella (MMR) Documentation of two measles, mumps, and rubella vaccinations is required for all residential students.
+- Measles, mumps, and rubella (MMR) documentation of two measles, mumps, and rubella vaccinations is required for all residential students.

 Meningococcal Meningitis Disease and Immunization

 Rockhurst University requires students who will reside on campus to provide proof of a meningitis vaccination or sign a waiver that you understand the risk involved in not receiving this vaccine.

 Rockhurst University encourages all other students to consider this vaccination as well as to become knowledgeable about meningitis and its symptoms in order to reduce their personal risk.

 Meningococcal meningitis disease is a severe bacterial infection of the bloodstream and meninges (a thick lining covering the brain and spinal cord).
 It is a relatively rare disease and usually occurs as a single isolated event.
 Clusters of cases or outbreaks are also possible.
 The meningococcus germ is spread by direct close contact with nose or throat discharges of an infected person.
 College freshman who live in on-campus housing have a slightly higher risk of getting this infection than others their age.

 Vaccinations recommended by the American College Health Association